Last Update: Sunday, July 20, 2008

 On / Man

 To express an unspecific agent (such as one, you, they, or people in general in English), use on in French and man in German as the subject pronoun.
-These subjects can also be used as a way to avoid the passive mood.
+These subjects can also be used as a way to avoid the passive mood, though it is much more common in French than in German.

 Separable & Inseparable Prefixes in German